Air Quality Rankings for Kentucky (2026)

 Frequently Asked Questions

-Morgan, Kentucky has the best air quality in Kentucky with a 5-year average AQI of 35 and a grade of B.
+Morgan, Kentucky has the best air quality in Kentucky with a 5-year average AQI of 35 and a Grade B (69/100).
+Its dominant pollutant is Ground-Level Ozone and the long-run trend is stable.

-Kentucky has 27 cities with EPA air quality monitoring data in our database, covering multiple years of AQI measurements.
+Kentucky has 27 cities with EPA air quality monitoring data, covering 2014-2023 of daily AQI measurements aggregated into annual averages.

 Cities ranked by 5-year average AQI (lower is better).
 Grades factor in average AQI, trend direction, unhealthy days, and dominant pollutant.